john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 _I've allocated `Log::s_instance` on the heap for brevity, but you can imagine other solutions e.g. using aligned storage and placement new, or calling static `Init()` and `Shutdown()` methods._

-As you can see, we use `s_count` to ensure that the ctor/dtor are called exactly once, on the first and last calls to `LogInit()` and `~LogInit()` respectively.
+We're using `s_count` to ensure that the ctor/dtor are called *exactly* once, on the first and last calls to `LogInit()` and `~LogInit()` respectively.
 Because each translation unit gets its own `LogInit` instance, whichever 'goes first' during the pre-main initialization will increment `s_count` to 1 and subsequently call the `Log` ctor.
 Conversely, whichever translation unit 'goes last' during the post-main deinitialization will decrement `s_count` to 0 and call the `Log` dtor.
 Adding new dependencies 'just works' - we never have to worry about getting the initialization order right since the counter handles this for us.
 With one exception:

 ## Initialization Dependencies ##

 What if `Log` depends on another singleton `FileSystem` (to create the log file), but `FileSystem` also depends on `Log` (to print an error message)?
 The Schwarz counter idiom can't help us here: there's no way to order the initialization of `Log` and `FileSystem` which works.
 The only advice in this case is to avoid cyclic dependencies like this - remove any `Log::GetInstance()->write()` calls from the `FileSystem` ctor/dtor, or vice versa.
 Dropping an `assert` in `GetInstance()` to check that the init happened is also useful.
 Hopefully these cases will be quite rare and easy to resolve by design.
 Note that this problem only applies to dependencies in the initialization/deinitialization - everywhere else is safe.

-So that's the Schwarz counter - hopefully you can see why it's also called 'Nifty'.